 Your website or web app is an extension of and representation of your brand.
-Keep all branding consistent across customer touch points and your website.
-In web design, you should ensure that you use the same color schemes, fonts, logos, etc. Brand consistency goes beyond visual elements too.
+Keep all branding consistent across customer touchpoints and your website.
+In web design, including the integration of a logo maker, you should ensure that you use the same color schemes, fonts, logos, etc. Brand consistency goes beyond visual elements too.
 You must ensure that you use consistent messaging and brand voice across your website.

 You don’t have to make every page look the same.
 However, you should use consistent designs for each page type on your website.
 For example, product pages, landing pages, blog posts, and other similar pages should all follow the same layout.
 Creating a consistent layout structure is a solid web design principle that visually informs users what type of information they can expect to find on the page before they even begin reading the content.

 The appearance of your website is vital.
 However, don’t make the mistake of doing too much.
 People are unlikely to come to your website to see how slick and immersive your web design is.
 Users come to your website to find a piece of information or complete an action.
 Your web design should not distract from a user’s end goal.
 It is okay to add design elements that serve a functional purpose.

 However, if you cannot determine the functional purpose of a design element, it is best to remove it as it will only overcomplicate the User Interface and experience.
 Regarding usability and User Experience, simplicity is a great thing.
 Don’t shy away from simple web design just because you think more should be going on.
 If all your functionality is covered, there is no need to add unnecessary design elements for style.